WebAssembly/component-model/design/mvp/CanonicalABI.md

 by `load_string` isn't simply a Python `str`, but a *tuple* containing a `str`, the original encoding and the number of source code units.

-The `MAX_STRING_STORE_BYTE_LENGTH` constant ensures that the high bit of a string's number of code units is never set, keeping it clear for `utf16_tag`.
-Note that this limit is the same across 32-bit and 64-bit components.

 The `MAX_STRING_BYTE_LENGTH` constant limits the byte length of a string when loading.
-It ensures that the length of the string remains under `MAX_STRING_STORE_BYTE_LENGTH` even when converting to other encodings.
+This limit is low enough to ensure that when storing the string via `store_string`, the number of bytes allocated stays below `REALLOC_I32_MAX` even when converting to other encodings.
+This means that any loaded string will be short enough to be stored in 32-bit components.
 The worst case inflation in string byte length is by a factor of 2 (e.g. this could occur when converting from [UTF-8] to [UTF-16]).
 ```python
 String = tuple[str, str, int]